Public Health Educator

 During your service, you will have an incredible experience that will have many challenges, but will undoubtedly bring incredible rewards as you develop social and working relationships with a variety of people, learn to communicate in local languages, develop an understanding of local expectations and customs, along with an appreciation of local foods, and learn to live and work in Guinea, where the concepts of comfort and necessity get redefined.

 Learn more about the Volunteer experience in Guinea: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples will likely be separated during the ten weeks of Pre-Service Training and live in different dormitory or host family accommodations.
-Once at site, couples will share a home that meets the same standards as for all Volunteers.
+Once in their communities, couples will share a home that meets the same standards for all Volunteers.
 There will be times during service when couples will spend days and nights apart, such as when one is attending a specialized in-service training, a committee meeting, routine medical appointments, etc.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?